ERGO-Code/HiGHS/FEATURES.md

 The method `Highs::getStandardFormLp` now exists to return the incumbent LP in standard form - overlooking any integrality or Hessian.
 To determine the sizes of the vectors of data, the method is called without specifying pointers to the data arrays.

 Added documentation on the use of presolve when solving an incumbent model, and clarifying the use of the method `Highs::presolve`.

+HiGHS will now read a `MIPLIB` solution file

+Added time limit check to `HPresolve::strengthenInequalities`

+Added `getColIntegrality` to `highspy`

+Now computing the primal-dual integral, reporting it, and making it available as `HighsInfo::primal_dual_integral`

+Trivial primal heuristics "all zero", "all lower bound", "all upper bound", and "lock point" added to the MIP solver